smartcontractkit/documentation/src/pages/chainlink-nodes/node-versions.md

 ### Fixed

-- Fixed (SQLSTATE 42P18) error on Job Runs page, when attempting to view specific older or infrequenty run jobs
+- Fixed (SQLSTATE 42P18) error on Job Runs page, when attempting to view specific older or infrequenty run jobs.
 - The `config dump` subcommand was fixed to dump the correct config data.
 The P2P.V1.Enabled config logic incorrectly matched V2, by only setting explicit true values so that otherwise the default is used.
 The V1.Enabled default value is actually true already, and is now updated to only set explicit false values.

 ## Changes in v1.11.0 nodes